umicorp/OpenSplit/README.md

 ### Building for release

 The CI handles building and pushing the release to GHR.
-As of now the CI just builds for x86 machines.
+As of now the CI builds for amd64 and arm64 machines.

 To build for arm and test the image locally, use the following script:
 ```